 According to medicalnewstoday.com, low estrogen levels in the body are often the result of menopause.
 However, in some cases, this condition can be caused by factors such as premature ovarian failure, congenital conditions, thyroid disorders, too much exercise, being underweight, medical procedures such as chemotherapy and a low-functioning pituitary gland.

-Just like with estrogen dominance, changing your diet can help you deal with this issue and even help increase this hormones’ levels.
-A diet for low estrogen levels is one that is full of estrogen building foods such as tofu, sesame and flax seeds, soybeans, hummus, and garlic.
-You should also make sure to have more B vitamins, boron and Vitamin D in your diet.
+Just like with estrogen dominance, changing your diet might help you deal with this issue and even help increase this hormones’ levels.
+A diet for low estrogen levels is one that is full of estrogen building plant foods such as tofu, sesame and flax seeds, soybeans, hummus, and garlic.
+You should also make sure to have more B vitamins and Vitamin D in your diet.

 Is An Estrogen Dominance Low Carb Diet The Best For High Estrogen Levels?